apalache-mc/apalache/docs/src/tutorials/temporal-properties.md

 ```

 Two things are notable:
-1. The initial state formula appears twice, once as a comment and once in TLA.
+1. The initial state formula appears twice, once as a comment and once in TLA+.
 2. There are way more variables than the two variables we specified.

-The comment and the TLA specification express the same state, but in the comment, some variable names from the encoding have been replaced
+The comment and the TLA+ specification express the same state, but in the comment, some variable names from the encoding have been replaced
 with more human-readable names.
 For example, there is a variable called `☐(requestedGreen ⇒ ♢isGreen)` in the comment,
-which is called `__temporal_t_1` in TLA.
+which is called `__temporal_t_1` in TLA+.
 In the following, let's focus on the content of the comment, since it's easier to understand what's going on.

 There are many additional variables in the counterexample because to check temporal formulas, Apalache uses an